 Nate sits on the Executive Board of the San Diego & Imperial Counties Labor Council, the Executive Board of the California Association of Electrical Workers (CSAEW), the Executive Board of the California Coalition of Utility Employees (CCUE), and on the Board of the John S Lyon’s Memorial Foundation, a local non-profit that focuses community partnerships and awards tens of thousands of dollars in scholarships each year to the children of union members.
 Nate continues to work to ensure the voices of working families are valued and respected from the jobsite to the capital.

-He is also a Proud Family Man and is happily married to his wife of 5 years Christie and they have a 3 year old son Luca.
+He is also a Proud Family Man and is happily married to his wife of 7 years Christie and they have a 5 year old son Luca and a 4 month old son Leo.
 Focusing on bringing together our IBEW 465 families at union and community events has been a priority for him as he hosts popular events each year like our annual IBEW 465 Holiday Party/Toy Drive, the IBEW SoCal BBQ and Chili Cookoff, IBEW Day at Padres Petco Park, our annual holiday food drive and the letter carriers food drive at the San Diego Food Bank.

 IBEW Journeyman Lineman - Card # 7510780